loyada/typedpy/docs/serialization.rst

 The Basics - Usage
 ==================

-Typedpy allows to deserialize/ a JSON-like Python dict to an instance of a predefined :class:`Structure`, as well serialize an instance of :class:`Structure` to a JSON-like dict.
+Typedpy allows to deserialize a JSON-like Python dict to an instance of a predefined :class:`Structure`, as well serialize an instance of :class:`Structure` to a JSON-like dict.
 The target class can have fields that are embedded structure or even class references.